anguspettifer/zombie-invasion/README.md

 row too. tightly coupled?
 2. Struggling with the fact that __rows is private but I want to test the state of a specific row following running the everybody_move method in the grid class.
 I'm making it public, but only for testing purposes... is this ok??

+Origonal design is
+Square -> Row -> Grid

+Now I think I want to get rid of Row and just give squares coordinates.
+The big question is, should a square know it's co-ordinates?
+Or should it just know it's a square and will render.
+I feel that the grid is responsible for coo-rdinate knowledge.

+Thinking of how to display the board is a key and challenging problem I have a dict of objects with coordinates and I want to say: for all the coords, render the object relating to those coords, For the others. don't.

+pandas has the answer. in fact. lets just render dataframes.
+They are fine to look at for this purpose.